Without email marketing automation, your marketing team misses out on major opportunities to nurture and engage your target audience and contacts.

 Simply determine what your ideal customer happiness score is, and use that as the threshold for your dynamic list of happy customers.
 Then trigger a workflow for customers with "happy" scores and reward them with exclusive content, offers, or discounts.

-Furthermore, if you keep track of customers' product adoption or feature usage, you could trigger a workflow for users who are exhibiting low product engagement, providing resources that educate and train them on how to use the product features they're not taking advantage of.
+Furthermore, suppose you track customers' product adoption or feature usage.
+In that case, you could trigger a workflow for users exhibiting low product engagement, providing resources that educate and train them on using the product features they're not taking advantage of.

 Does your contacts database include customers who typically purchase on a cycle?
 Enter those people into a workflow that gets triggered when they make a purchase.